 Currency: The currency used in Konakli is the Turkish Lira.

-Local time: Konakli is two hours ahead of GMT/UK time.
+Local time: Konakli is 2 hours ahead of GMT/UK time.

 Visa & health: Before you travel, visit www.gov.uk/foreign-travel-advice/turkey for recommendations and advice on visas and health for your holiday to Konakli.
 Apply for your Turkish visa online at https://www.evisa.gov.tr/en/.